Meet the Mum behind the Brand

 When I was looking for a factory to produce Bells Bumz, I initially looked in the UK.
 However, the cost of manufacturing in the UK is high and the environmental impact is similar to manufacturing abroad as most, if not all, materials would be imported from abroad.
 I did explore other factories in Turkey and elsewhere.
 However, again I found that most of the materials were imported from China to then be imported to the UK from where ever they were made.
 Therefore, I decided to find a high quality, ethical factory in China for my nappies and accessories.

 To limit the environmental impact of manufacturing in China, wherever possible I transport Bells Bumz products by road and rail.
 You will also find zero packaging for my nappies and I ensure they are transported to me in the same way.
 This is to reduce any unnecessary waste.
-I have chosen to include a care card as these can be so helpful for people who are new to cloth nappies.
-However, I have made sure that they are made from bio-top paper which is EU Ecolabel certified, biodegradable and completely chlorine free.
+There is no care card supplied to reduce waste and instead you can find our care guide on the website.

 The nappies are all hand made and the factory is small with a lovely personal feel to it.
 I speak with David weekly and we have laughs and jokes about my own stress levels wanting everything to be perfect.
 With the help of my friends who live in China, I recently sent a gift to David as he and his wife were celebrating the birth of their baby boy and he was taking some paternity leave.